Abib-web/joystick-controller-stm32/README.md

 **Initialization:**
 - Configure the I2C protocol in standard mode with a 7-bit address.

-### LCD Configuration
+### UART Configuration
-- Use Lab #6 code as a base to interface the LCD.
+- Set up UART in STM32CubeMX for serial communication.
-- Display data including joystick input and real-time clock information.
+- Use a baud rate of 9600 or higher for data output.

 ---